Ophioglossum vulgatum: Habitat

 This small, hard-to-spot plant can occur singly in unimproved pastures, rock crevices and grassy path-sides, but also can occur in colonies of hundreds of plants in sand dunes.

-In Finland, unlike elsewhere, it grows on seashores, unlike other parts of the world where it tends to be a calciphile.
-Finland has fitting lime rich soil habitat sparsely, but the plant has found an equivalent living habitat from Finland's seashores affected by a post-glacial rebound: land just risen from the sea is often quite neutral and contains mineral salts in addition to being open and bare enough.
+In Finland, it grows on seashores, unlike other parts of the world where it tends to be a calciphile.
+Finland has suitable lime rich soil habitat sparsely, but the plant has found an equivalent living habitat from Finland's seashores affected by a post-glacial rebound: land just risen from the sea is often quite neutral and contains mineral salts in addition to being open and bare enough.

 Reproduction

-Ophioglossum vulgatum can reproduce vegetatively through new buds that sprout from the rhizome, which allows the plant to from patches.
+Ophioglossum vulgatum can reproduce vegetatively through new buds that sprout from the rhizome, which allows the plant to form patches.
 The plant can also reproduce sexually via spores.

 Rarity

 This species is rare in most European countries.
 In Ukraine, there were recorded 280 loci: 152 before 1980, after 1980 – 120, as before and after 1980 – 8 locations.